 Later with iPhones and Androids, voice calling gained ground with communication applications, such as Slack, Amazon Echo, Viber, Kik, WeChat and myriad of others.

 According to Telecom Reseller, the VoIP service sector next year is expected to reach a forecasted $82.7 billion, with a 6.46% CAGR (Compound Annual Growth Rate).
 This is up from annual revenues of $36 billion in 2016.

-VoIP is slated to be the best performing industry of this decade, succeeding biotechnology
+VoIP is slated to be the best performing industry of this decade, succeeding biotechnology and eCommerce.

 In contrast, wired telecommunications that gave birth to our landlines is expected to be the worst performing industry sector.

 Business collaboration and customer service platforms are also quickly adapting to VoIP and exchanging information between applications.
 Integrations between CRMs, help desk solutions, and team chat rooms enable VoIP data to flow seamlessly throughout channels and unify communications across the board.

 With VoIP – chat room integrations, Users can easily access and share calls, texts, and voicemails with teams in a single place.

 Expect to see more integrations from Telzio in 2017.

 Virtual and Augmented Reality